realInt2k/CSE364_dn/README.md

 Milestone 2 due: 11:59PM, May 3rd, 2021

-# Milestone 2 relevancy and Similarity algorithm - fix May 2nd 2021.
+# Milestone 2 Relevancy and Similarity algorithm - fix May 2nd 2021.
 - The algorithm is implemented in the file **Milestone2.java**.
 ## Filter first
 - We filter the relevant data: movies that contains the specific genres, reviews that for the movies with specific genres, Users that review movies in specific genres.